-Partial differential equations (PDEs) are widely used to model physical processes in fields such as engineering (Wang et al., 2019), physics (Xun et al., 2013), and biology (Lagergren et al., 2020).
+Partial differential equations (PDE) are widely adopted to model physical processes in engineering (Wang et al., 2019), physics (Xun et al., 2013), biology (Lagergren et al., 2020), and more.
 In these applications, there are two classes of technical issues: the forward problem and the inverse problem.
 The forward problem studies the properties of functions that PDEs determine.
 It has been extensively studied by mathematicians (Olver, 2014; Wang et al., 2014).
-Different from forward problems, inverse problems try to identify PDE-based models from the observed noisy data.
-Research on the inverse problem is relatively sparse, and the corresponding statistical property is notably less known.
-In this paper, we propose a method for solving the inverse problem, which we refer to as a PDE identification problem.
+Different from forward problems, inverse problems aim at identifying PDE-based models from the observed noisy data.
+The research on the inverse problem is relatively sparse.
+The corresponding statistical property is notably less known.
+In this paper, we propose a method to solve the inverse problem.
+The inverse problem will be called a PDE identification problem and will be formulated.

-With the rise of big data, the PDE identification problem has become indispensable.
-A good PDE identification approach offers at least the following two benefits.
-First, we can predict future trends using the identified PDE model, conditional that such a model reflects the underlying processes.
-Second, interpretable PDE models enable scientists to validate/reexamine the underlying physical/biological laws governing the process.
+Given the rise of the big data, the PDE identification problem becomes indispensable.
+A good PDE identification approach generates at least the following two benefits.
+First, one can predict future trends by the identified PDE model, conditioning such a model reflects the underlying processes.
+Second, interpretable PDE models allows scientists to validate/reexamine the underlying physical/biological laws governing the process.